 Include a pilot project into the roadmap.
 Create a training course, upload it to the LMS, and ask a small group of employees to view it.
 The pilot will help you measure the results and get feedback from learners about whether they feel comfortable with mLearning.
 If necessary, you will be able to make some corrections and improvements.

-By following these 5 steps, you will be able to plunge into mobile and deliver an effective mLearning strategy.
+By following these 5 steps and the tips that we have provided, you will be able to plunge into mobile and deliver an effective mLearning strategy.
 To make it even easier, we created a Sample Project Implementation Plan.
 It’s fully editable, so you can make changes.
 Download the template for free here.
 It can offer you crucial support while creating a mobile learning strategy.

 With iSpring LMS, Oticon, Inc., conducts product knowledge training for employees and provides onboarding for new hires.